Hack-Club-SIT/basic-command-lines/Command-Line.md

     - used for deleting files.

 *   `rm -r directory_name`
-    - used for deleting directory which are non-empty.
+    - used for deleting directory which is non-empty.

 *   `rmdir directory_name`
-    - used for deleting directory which are empty.
+    - used for deleting directory which is empty.

 ### ***Tips & Tricks:***
 * `ctrl + l` *clears* the terminal.
-* `tab` helps for *auto completion*.
+* `tab` helps for *auto-completion*.
 * `~` means you're in *root or home folder/directory*.
 * `$` sign denotes it's a *command* at any site you check.
 * `up and down` arrows help you to get the *command history* to use it again as a new command.